-This is another story about a community rather than an individual.
+“People In Hell Just Want A Drink Of Water” is another story about a community rather than an individual.
 These stories tend to say something about how communities work, treating these groups of people as a flawed individual.
 I see what people mean when they call Annie Proulx ‘deterministic’.
-If an individual hero has some choice in how s/he acts, a community is not a sentient being — once a certain social group has been formed, things must take their course.
+If an individual hero has some choice in how they act, a community is not a sentient being — once a certain social group has been formed, things must take their course.
 I am feeling that way lately about the state of politics.
 We’re entering a new age of right-wing horribleness, and there doesn’t seem much we can do about it until ‘things have taken their course’.
 The best I’m hoping for in 2017 is that this far right thinking will swing back hard the other way, afterwards.
 After what?
 I don’t know.

 The term ‘geographical determinism’ is the full phrase used to describe the work of Annie Proulx.
 Alex Hunt explains what that means in The Geographical Imagination Of Annie Proulx: Rethinking Regionalism.
 It occurs when a text retains elements of local colour fiction but the characters are limited by the surrounding geography and climate.
 It’s sometimes known as ‘environmental determinism.’

 Determinism was popular with geographers in the early decades of the 20th century (when this story is set) but fell out of favour because it became linked to justifications for imperialism and racism.
 Jared Diamond, who in 1997 wrote Guns, Germs, and Steel did a lot to restart the conversation about determinism and basically made it okay to talk about that again.
 Annie Proulx was of course writing these Wyoming stories at this exact time.
 There must have been some sort of zeitgeist.
 Now it is okay to look again at the ways in which a physical environment (climate, natural resources, disease, plagues) shape individuals and cultures.